Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Black-Owned Restaurants & Businesses

 Get a taste of Orlando’s rich culinary artistry at Black-owned restaurants throughout the city.
 Start at The District GastroBar, a modern gastropub with a seriously cool history in the Parramore District.
-The area once hosted legends like Ella Fitzgerald, Ray Charles and Count Basie, while the restaurant itself was featured in The Green Book, an annual guidebook first published in 1936 to help African American travelers safely navigate a segregated country.
-Spot your favorite African American musical icons in mural form, then head inside for delicious flavors and vintage ambiance.
+The area once hosted legends like Ella Fitzgerald, Ray Charles and Count Basie, while the restaurant itself was featured in The Green Book, an annual guidebook first published in 1936 to help Black travelers safely navigate a segregated country.
+Spot your favorite Black musical icons in mural form, then head inside for delicious flavors and vintage ambiance.

 Discover: Black-Owned Restaurants in Orlando